 Mike Dunn Contract Information:

-Signed a two-year, $5.8 million contract with the Marlins in February of 2015, avoiding arbitration.
+Signed a three-year, $18 million deal with the Rockies in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Mike Dunn – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Mike Dunn|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Mike Dunn|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Mike Dunn|

 |Preseason||Subscribe now to see our 2017 projections for Mike Dunn||3-Year Averages||66||0||0||51.1||45||21||5||56||20||6||4||0||3||17||3.70||1.27|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 |Last 30 Games (Team)

 10 Games Pitched: Avg.
 0.8 IP/G